Smooth extremal horizons are the exception, not the rule: Introduction

 When $|\lambda| > 1$, the singularity becomes stronger, and curvature scalars do blow up.
 We also find that for all $\lambda$, if one of the angular momenta vanish, then the extremal limit is singular in this strong sense.
 This is a well known property of 5D Myers-Perry black holes, but we will see that it continues to hold when any charge is added.
 In particular, if one adds an arbitrarily small amount of angular momentum in one plane to a 5D Reissner-Nordstr\"om black hole, the extremal horizon has diverging curvature scalars.

 When the curvature scalars remain finite, the metric and vector potential are $C^0$ but not $C^1$ at the extremal horizon.
 Since the horizon becomes infinitely far away in spacelike directions, one can define a near-horizon geometry.
 When $Q\to 0$, it approaches the Myers-Perry near-horizon geometry.
 It is natural to expect that when the angular momenta vanish, it will approach the 5D Reissner-Nordstr\"om near-horizon geometry.
 However this is incorrect.
 We find that the solution approaches the more general static $U(1) \times U(1)$ symmetric near-horizon geometries \cite{Kunduri:2009ud} when $J_\phi$ and $J_\psi$ both vanish.
 These metrics involve a squashed $S^3$, and were originally interpreted as the near-horizon geometries of a nonrotating extremal black hole in a background electric field.
 We will show that the same geometries arise (without a background electric field) for an extremal black hole in the limit $J_\phi, J_\psi \to 0$, with the amount of squashing determined by the ratio $J_\phi / J_\psi$.
-This implies that there are static, asymptotically flat extremal black holes that are not spherically symmetric!

 These near-horizon geometries are smooth, but the exact metrics differ from them by a term than can be written $\rho^\gamma h$ where $\rho$ is an affine distance to the horizon, $h$ is a smooth tensor field, and the scaling dimension, $\gamma$, is determined by the field equations.
 We will show that for $|\lambda | < 1$, $\gamma$ is not an integer and lies in the range $0 < \gamma < 1/2$, except for a couple of special cases (corresponding to the known analytic solutions).
 Similarly, the vector potential has power law behavior near the horizon with the same exponent.
 This is the origin of the diverging tidal forces and diverging electric fields for observers crossing the extremal horizon.
 Even though curvature scalars remain finite, this singularity is strong enough that Einstein's equation cannot be defined even in a distributional sense.
 For larger coefficients of the Chern-Simons term ($|\lambda | > 1$), curvature scalars diverge and there is no near-horizon geometry.\footnote{Strictly speaking, there is a solution with the symmetries of a near-horizon geometry, but it does not arise in the asymptotically flat solution.}